selfagency/utfu/pkg/README.md

   </a>
 </p>

-> Replaces busted characters carried over from legacy text encodings with the proper UTF-8 character.
+> Replaces busted characters carried over from legacy text encodings with the proper UTF-8 characters.

 ## Install